Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 A lot of these succulents combine really well in a succulent wall garden, but either way, be mindful of the type of planter you’re using for this purpose, as well as interior decor in general.

-Also, apart from visual impression, you can always combine the succulents that belong to the same genus, and create a homogeneous form, or you can do the opposite, and fuse succulents of completely different disposition.
+Also, apart from visual impression, you can always combine the succulents that belong to the same genus, and create a homogeneous form, or you can do, and fuse succulents of completely different disposition.
 Clustered succulents can also be aligned according to their colour and fading nuances.

 Ultimately, the choice is yours.